If at first . . .

 I could not have picked a better day.
 The 30 miles of paved road was plowed all the way, the weather was dandy (15 degrees, sunny, calm), and the snow was perfect for snowshoeing.
 There was about 3 feet of snow on the dirt road but the older snow provided a great base for the several inches of fresh snow that sat on top – I sunk in 4-8 inches with each step, which is pretty ideal.

-Starting at 9 am, I walked along the road for 2 miles before veering off to the east and climbing toward a low point on Pecora Ridge, which connects to the south side of Baldy.
+Starting at 9 am, I walked along the road for 2 miles before veering off to the east and climbing to a low point on Pecora Ridge, which connects to the south side of Baldy.
 From the ridge it took an hour to reach the summit.
 I had to work my way around some cliffs and scramble up another outcropping but there was no avalanche danger.
 It was windy on top, so I layered up and spent 20 minutes enjoying the views and pondering the possibility that on this day I was one of the most socially distant people in the USA.

 Luck of the Irish.